Astor63/BL2-Mods/Hammerlock Jakobs Sponsor/ReadMe.md

     - Symbiosis (Southern Shelf)
     - The Name Game (Three Horns - Divide)
     - This Town Ain't Big Enough (Southern Shelf)

+- DLC Captain Scarlett and Her Pirate's Booty
+  - The reward for the mission given by Hammerlock are now rewarded by a Purple Jakobs weapon:
+    - Grendel (Hayter's Folly)

 ![Jakobs pistol as reward for Handsome Jack Here! in Southern Shelf](https://i.imgur.com/1TWYXxs.png)

 _**Note:** As for my Double Quest Reward "Redux", this Mod will give you the choice between 2 weapons/items instead of a single one, so it will double the chance to get a weapon/item with desired parts._